Help is a click away.

 Register for a Sale.

-As we covered in a separate tutorial, in order to bid (non-contingent sale) or make an offer on homesale.plus you must register for each sale you wish to participate in.
-This is a different process for each of the two types of sale - auction (non-contingent) versus contingent - and is in addition to general website registration (account creation).
-When you register to use our website, you acknowledge that you accept homesale.plus’s Terms and Conditions of Use, which cover a broad range of issues.
-However, each sale has its own specific terms of participation, and you will be asked to read and accept these terms when you register for it.
+In order to make an offer on homesale.plus you must register for each sale you wish to participate in.
+Each sale has its own specific terms of participation, and you will be asked to read and accept these terms when you register for it.

 The first step in registration for a sale is confirmation of your phone number.
 You can use the number that you provided for general website registration or you can enter a different one here, but to continue you must be able to receive a voice or text message from us.
 When you click the Get Code button, homesale.plus will send a text message to your phone containing a verification code (if you do not have a mobile phone you will receive a voice message with the code).
 When you receive the code, enter it in the Verification Code box and submit it by clicking the Verify Code button.